My first solo trip

 In this quick trip, I was reminded that I still do actually enjoy my own company.
 Stay-at-home moms are so rarely alone that it’s easy to forget what it feels like.

 I also realized that I am still a strong and independent woman, despite the fact that I usually have my husband by my side to lean on.
 Damon and I have been traveling together for five years now.
 We know what to expect from each other, and what role the other plays during a trip.
 For example, I book the hotels, he handles transportation.
 It’s just one of those weird quirks of our marriage that just fell into place.
+We are perfect together in that sense.
 But traveling solo, I handled all arrangements on my own.
 Not that it was difficult, it was just different.

 Probably one of the most important lessons I learned from this very brief experience traveling solo is that life at home isn’t going to implode simply because I’m gone for a few days.
 Not only can my husband handle it on his own, but he did a great job taking care of Avery.
 He never once complained about her toddler tantrums either!
 That’s more than I can say for myself on a typical day.